CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

     )
     az aks upgrade @params
     ```
 1. It will take between 5-15 minutes to complete each upgrade.
-Once you have completed the upgrade path to the necessary version, skip down to the bottom to scale up your environment again.
-[Post-upgrade](#post-upgrade)
+Once you have completed the upgrade path to the necessary version, scale up your environment again following the steps [here](#post-upgrade).

 If you are unsure about any of the steps above, please reach out to CluedIn support.